Lgx521/yolo_sam_graspnet/README.md

    - Verify MoveIt is running: `ros2 topic list | grep move_group`
    - Check robot URDF and collision geometry
    - Ensure robot is not in collision
+6. **Obstacles are not detected or are inaccurate**
+   - The algorithm relies on a "point cloud subtraction" method.
+Ensure the `target_object_class` is segmented correctly.
+   - If obstacles are too small or too large, adjust the `min_bound`/`max_bound` workspace parameters and `voxel_size` in the `obstacle_geometry_node.py` script.
+   - If the obstacle shape is too "blobby" or fragmented, fine-tune the `alpha_value` in the same script.

 ### Visualizing in RViz2
 To view the YOLO detection results in RViz2:
 1. Add an Image display
 2. Set the topic to `/yolo_detection_visualization`
 3. The image will show bounding boxes, object classes, and confidence scores for detected objects

+To view the obstacle models in RViz2:
+1. Add a MarkerArray display.
+2. Set the topic to `/obstacle_markers`.
+3. The obstacles will appear as semi-transparent purple meshes.

 **实时检测**: 启动launch文件后，系统会自动以2Hz的频率进行YOLO检测并发布可视化结果，无需额外调用服务。